Ride, accommodation and task sharing

 Read the operator's terms and conditions and understand how they manage complaints before you contact them about a problem.

-Contact Consumer and Business Services for advice if the trader and platform aren't able to fix the problem.
+Contact Consumer and Business Services for advice if the trader and operator aren't able to fix the problem.

 Advertisements, statements or promotional images must be accurate.
 The seller is breaking the law if they make statements about a product or service that isn’t correct or is likely to mislead you, even if that wasn't their intention.